 Samara is one of our favorite beaches down in the southern part of Guancaste.
 It doesn’t have as white of sand but it’s easygoing Tico vibe and long scenic coastline puts it on our list of best beaches in Costa Rica.
 This laid back beach has plenty of land and water activities to enjoy including a nearby island with great snorkeling.

 It’s also less touristic than its neighbors up north so it’s a nice escape when we want to get away from the crowds.
-There is a high end hotel, the Hotel Villas Playa Samara that is right on the beach but it still doesn’t feel as touristy or commercialized as the other luxury/all inclusive resorts.
+There is a high end hotel, the Hotel Villas Playa Samara and the new that is right on the beach but it still doesn’t feel as touristy or commercialized as the other luxury/all inclusive resorts.

 Playa Tamarindo (Guanacaste)

 Though Tamarindo is incredibly touristic, it is still a lovely beach.
 It’s a surfing beach but its vast shore, surrounding green forest and neighboring estuary make it to our list.
+It has tan sand and during dry season, very bright blue waters.

 Playa Platanares (Osa Peninsula)